bodik/rwm/README.md

 ## The story

-Restic is a fast and secure backup program.
-Uses client-storage architecture to backup local filesystem to the variety of backends including local and remote storages such as S3.
-Given it's server-less nature, a backed-up resource has ability to manipulate it's backup storage.
-In case of server compromise a ransomware attacker is able to wipe out all backups.
+Restic is a fast and secure backup program that employs a client-storage architecture to backup local filesystems to various backends, including both local and remote storage options such as S3.
+Due to its server-less nature, a backed-up resource has the capability to manipulate its backup storage.

-S3 can ensure safety of all data ever put in the bucket with WORM (Object Locking) capabilities, such any object is immutable for it's configurable "lifetime", any update is stored as a version of the bucket object.
-Permissions to manipulate the objects and versions are subjected to access policies and can be delegated to access_keys/users with fine granularity.
+However, in the event of a server compromise, a ransomware attacker could potentially wipe out all backups.

+S3 provides robust data protection with features like versioning and object locking (WORM).
+When versioning is enabled on a bucket, any updates to objects are stored as new versions.
+Access permissions for manipulating objects and versions can be finely controlled through access policies, allowing delegation to access keys or users with precise granularity.

-RWM facilitates standard restic backup process, that for every successfull backup generates list of current contents of used S3 bucket, recording all current objects and their latest versions.
-RWM bucket state data can be later used to reconstruct state of the bucket for any saved point-in-time defeating possible deletion of the data in most recent versions of the protected bucket objects.
+RWM supports the standard restic backup process.
+For each backup performed, it records the final bucket state, including all objects and their latest version IDs.
+This bucket state data can then be used later to reconstruct the bucket to any saved point-in-time, preventing potential deletion of data in the most recent versions of the protected bucket objects.

-Using WORM protection makes the bucket contents ever-increasing in size.
-RWM workflow allows to check current state of the backup, and if found complete and correct, drop all non-latest versions of the bucket objects reclaiming free space on the underlying storage.
-This operation must be delegated to secure element residing outside of attacker's reach and would use privileged credentials for the managed bucket.
+Using versioning for protection leads to the continual growth of the bucket's contents.
+When the backup storage is verified to be complete and accurate, RWM allows for the removal of all non-latest versions of the bucket objects, freeing up space on the underlying storage.
+However, this task should be delegated to a secure entity beyond the attacker's reach and should utilize privileged credentials for managing the bucket.

+*There may be a proper WORM setup with object locking and lifecycle rules for me somewhere - if I only knew.*

 ## Features

 * low-level S3 access for aws cli

+* performing backups
   * restic with S3 repository
   * simple backup manager/executor
+    * saves bucket state during backups

-* storage manager
+* storage management
   * create, delete and list policed storage buckets
-  * check if used bucket is configured with expected policies
   * drop all versions to reclaim storage space

-TODO:
-* generate and store current bucket state state-data
-* recreate bucket contents on local filesystem (or remote bucket) acording to specified state data
-* ??? check completeness of the current state of the bucket
+  * restore saved bucket state to new bucket

 ## Known issues

-* During tests RGW is suspected to leak RADOS objects
+* During tests RGW is leaking RADOS objects (likely Ceph bug; TODO fix)

 * Unlike in other backup solutions, attacker with credentials can restore old data from the repository/bucket, this should be discussed (howto threat modeling ?)